ratcht/ferrite/README.md

 ## Architecture

-Oxidize is built with a modular architecture:
+ferrite is built with a modular architecture:

 - **TensorStorage**: Core tensor storage and operations
 - **Tensor**: High-level tensor interface with autograd support